hernan-vela/HernanVelasquez_T2A2/README.md

 		"title": "Requiem for a nun",
 		"author": "William Faulkner"
 	},
-	"book_comment_id": 12,
+	"book_comment_id": 10,
-	"date": "2024-08-10",
+	"date": "2024-09-29",
 	"comment": "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt."
 }
 ```

 Function registered at ```book_comments_controller.py```.
 Any registered user can make a comment on any existent book in 'books' entity.
-To do this, the function validates that the person making the comment is registered with ```@jwt_required```, then it takes the data from the body and loads it according to the book schema.
+To do this, the function validates that the person making the comment is registered with ```@jwt_required```, then it takes the data from the body and loads it.
-Next, with the 'book_id' in the http path, the book is found using the Book model, and if it exists, the comment is taken and added to the 'book_comments' entity.
+Next, with the 'book_id' the book is found using the Book model, and if it exists, the comment is taken and added to the 'book_comments' entity.
 If the book_id does not exist, a message is displayed saying "Book with id {book_id} not found"